probabilists/zuko/README.md

 ## Getting started

 Normalizing flows are provided in the `zuko.flows` module.
 To build one, supply the number of sample and context features as well as the transformations' hyperparameters.
-Then, feeding a context `y` to the flow returns a conditional distribution `p(x | y)` which can be evaluated and sampled from.
+Then, feeding a context $c$ to the flow returns a conditional distribution $p(x | c)$ which can be evaluated and sampled from.

 ```python
 import torch